abdelrahman420/Linux-Java_Project/DataShow/README.md

 The `DataShow` class listens for remote key signals and performs the corresponding actions based on the configuration.

 **Key Steps:**
-1. Loads the configuration from `remoteConfig.txt`.
+1. Loads the configuration from `sudoku.txt`.
 2. Listens for IR key signals using the `irw` command.
 3. Maps received signals to actions and performs them.